steinarb1234/nri-directx12/README.md

 # Nvidia NRI - Odin - Tests

-This is my test game made using Nvidia NRI in Odin.
+This repo is my test for using Nvidia NRI in Odin.

 Dependencies:
 - [NRI-odin](https://github.com/lodinukal/NRI-odin)